 5. Become a Member

 Join ShopRunner or become an Amazon Prime member and receive two-day free shipping on millions of items.
-Both memberships cost $79 a year, which is a little steep if you don’t regularly shop online.
+The memberships cost $79 and $99 a year respectively, which is a little steep if you don’t regularly shop online.
 This breaks down to $8.95 a month – not a bad deal if the Internet is your preferred way to shop.
 And with an Amazon Prime membership, your annual fee also includes instant streaming of your favorite movies and television programs, and instant access to Kindle books.

 Enjoy free two-day shipping with ShopRunner when you shop participating retailers, such as American Eagle, Toys “R” Us, Calvin Klein, and GNC.
 Visit the retailer’s website, add products to your cart, and then provide your ShopRunner information at checkout.
 This membership also includes free shipping on returns.
 Before signing up for ShopRunner, review their list of participating retailers and check for your favorite stores.